Nachi Gordon: Meaningful Minute

 Gordon later shifted his focus to creating Meaningful Minute, a platform designed to provide short, impactful videos of inspiration and encouragement from well-known speakers.
 Initially, he worked alone, creating content late into the night using a laptop and headphones.
 The project began as a way for Gordon to explore and share Torah-centric inspiration.
 The platform has seen significant growth since its inception, expanding into a company with seven employees, an app, and a podcast network.
 The network focuses on making Torah content accessible and engaging for a broad audience, leveraging modern technology and media platforms to reach its goals.
 Meaningful Minute's content is widely shared on social media platforms, particularly WhatsApp.
 As of January 2018, the platform has 17,000 subscribers.
 In February 2019, Gordon published the book Meaningful Minute, written together with Yisroel Besser and published by Mesorah Publications.
 The book features short messages designed to provide quick bursts of inspiration and insight for personal growth.

 Gordon, together with Momo Bauman, is a co-host of the Meaningful People Podcast, a weekly podcast featuring influential Jewish figures.
 Notable guests have included Nissim Black, Ben Shapiro, and Jamie Geller.

 Personal life

 Gordon, a redheaded Jew, married Shana Katz in 2018.
-He lives in Lawrence, Nassau County, New York, where he learns in yeshiva in the morning, runs a sports league, and works for a sports law firm.
+He lives in Lawrence, Nassau County, New York, where he learns in yeshiva in the morning.